-Throughout the year ending 31 July 2014 the College's remuneration committee comprised six members.
+Throughout the year ending 31 July 2015 the College's remuneration committee comprised six members.
 The committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Accounting Officer, Clerk and other senior post-holders.

-Details of remuneration for the year ended 31 July 2014 are set out in note 8 to the financial statements.
+Details of remuneration for the year ended 31 July 2015 are set out in notes 7 and 8 to the financial statements.